 All types of clients depending on the need.
-Outreach partnerships may reach out to clients who have limited access to other service delivery channels such as in-person service centres or digital access.
+An outreach partnership may reach out to clients who have limited access to other service delivery channels such as in-person service centres or digital access.
 It is used during emergency situations for affected clients and communities.
 In other cases, services are joined up spanning different socio-economic/disaster service organizations.